jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 ```

 The two functions first convert the user input from strings, and then either sum with "+" or take the difference with
 "-".
-The last line grabs the first argument as the method to use and the rest of the arguments as the inputs.
+The last line grabs the first argument as the name of the method to use and the rest of the arguments as the inputs.

 Then you can execute this application passing in the arguments with: